-How can psychology help us understand and solve environmental and energy-related problems?
+How can psychology help us understand and adress environmental and energy-related challenges?
 How can we motivate and empower people to act pro-environmentally and adapt to a changing environment?

 The expertise gained in this master is essential in attempts to limit global climate change and its negative impacts, and adapt successfully to the consequences of climate change.
 Governments and companies seek advice from environmental psychologists to understand the human dimension of sustainable development, and leading journals, such as Nature, stress the importance of the social sciences for solving environmental and energy-related problems.
 This master will equip you for job opportunities that focus on finding effective and acceptable societal solutions to these problems.

 In cooperation with Leuphana University, we also offer the Double Degree Master Sustainability and Environmental Psychology.

 Doing a placement may seem an intimidating prospect right in the middle of your Master's programme, but it's a unique opportunity, so enjoy the ride!

 Wytse chose a challenging placement at CirTec B.V. in Purmerend, a company that makes new products from recycled sewage.

 Although he spent six months working three days a week, he only actually visited the company once, to introduce himself.
 The rest he did from home.

 ‘CirTec designs all kinds of products, ranging from insulation material and asphalt to flowerpots and mugs.
 I wanted to find a practical way of helping this company, which has been trying to boost the acceptance of recycled sewage products for years.
 In addition, I wanted to know how we as psychologists can contribute to the world, through companies, for example.’

 For his placement assignment, Wytse wrote the script for a new promotional video, based on the question ‘What motivates people to act in the interests of the environment?’
 He had to flesh out the script himself.
 The company wanted to use the video to introduce new products and to increase the acceptance of existing products.